mjnagel/k3d-irsa/README.md

 rm -rf $PRIV_KEY $PUB_KEY $PKCS_KEY discovery.json keys.json
 ```

-Don't forget to also clean up the pieces from the [walkthrough](./WALKTHROUGH.md#Cleanup) if you were created those.
+Don't forget to also clean up the pieces from the [walkthrough](./WALKTHROUGH.md#Cleanup) if you created those.